valeratrades/.github/best_practices/lexicon.md

 ## Words in text
 ### or/xor
 Any instance of "or" in text signify what's commonly written as "or/and" and is pure logical `OR`.
-Common utilisation of "or" to mean `XOR` is always written as, well, "xor"
+Common utilisation of "or" to mean `XOR` is always written as, well, "xor".
+Similarly, "OR"/"XOR" could be used interchangeably with lowercase versions; only reason for utilisation being ease of visual parsing.